austin-hendricks/school-projects/TagCloudGenerator/README.md

 ## How do I use the program?

 1. Copy the path to the text file you would like to use for input (several samples already exist under the `/data` folder).
-2. Navigate to the TagCloudGenerator directory and issue the following command:
+2. Navigate to the `/TagCloudGenerator` directory and issue the following command:
 ```
 java src/tagcloud.java
 ```